 Other Zulus were dragged or marched to a makeshift gallows, a tall wooden rack which until the day before had been used for the drying of buffalo hides, where they faced death from slow strangulation.
 An official army investigation concluded that ‘it was a case of lynch law,’ but those involved were exonerated because they were ‘incensed men who were bitter at the loss of their comrades.’4

 JUSTIFYING THE MASS SLAUGHTER

 The pretexts the British used for the killings, were the same as those routinely resorted to in justifying colonial massacres.
-Besides vengeance and ‘heat of the battle’ explanations, there were claims that Zulus were feigning their surrender or death so they could attack British troops.
-Captain Hallman Parr, a staff officer, insisted that allegations of sudden assaults catching soldiers off guard were the reason it was difficult to extend ‘to the brave but savage enemy precisely the same rules of conduct that are observed in civilised warfare.’5
+Besides vengeance and ‘heat of the battle’ explanations, there were claims that Zulus were feigning surrender or death so they could attack British troops.
+Captain Hallman Parr, a staff officer, insisted that sudden assaults catching soldiers off guard were the reason it was difficult to extend ‘to the brave but savage enemy precisely the same rules of conduct that are observed in civilised warfare.’5

 BRITISH PRESS PROPAGANDA